-Snowmaking operations generally take place during the months of November, December, January, February and March, and have averaged approximately 700 hours per season for the past five (5) years.
-The 2013-2014 ski season began with favorable snowmaking weather in late November and early December.
-Snowmaking operations logged 670 hours last winter.
+Snowmaking operations take place during the months of November, December, January, February and March, and have averaged approximately 714 hours per season for the past five (5) years.
+The 2015-2016 season began with favorable snowmaking weather in mid-November, but turned mild in December due to the "super El Nino" weather pattern for the jet stream.
+Snowmaking operations logged 736 hours last winter.